corning-incorporated/citam/README.md

 ### From Python-Wheel (Recommended)

-1. Download the python-wheel [here](https://github.com/corning-incorporated/citam/suites/1623194277/artifacts/29845594) (TODO: Update link to a release tag).
+1. Download the python-wheel zip file from the latest release tag [here](https://github.com/corning-incorporated/citam/releases).
 2. Extract the compressed file locally,
 3. change directory to the extracted python-wheel folder.
 Do not rename this file.
 4. run `pip install <citam wheel>` where citam_wheel is the extracted .whl file